TheodoreChe/home.page/README.md

 TheodorePage
 -
+Hi
-I’m Theodore, front-end engineer from Russia.
+I’m Theodore Chernin, a front-end engineer from Russia.
-This is my blog
+This is my personal website

 *Next.js
 *React